 Today Ellsberg lives in northern California with his second wife Patricia Marx.
 His devotion to working for a better world is undimmed.
 Three years ago he published his third book, The Doomsday Machine: Confessions Of A Nuclear War Planner, about his working life before the the Pentagon Papers.
 He remains a director of the Free Press Foundation, of which he is co-founder, and retains academic affiliations with two universities.

-Tim Dawson has been covering the news from court, read more of his reportage on the IFJ website.
+Tim Dawson has been covering the news from court, read more reportage on the IFJ website.